opvious/sdk.py/docs/overview.rst

 Formulating problems
 ********************

-To solve an optimization problem with Opvious, you will need to formulate it first.
+To solve an optimization problem, you will need to formulate it first.
 Opvious enforces a clear separation between a problem's *specification* (its abstract definition with variable types, constraints, objectives, etc.) and the data needed to solve it.

 Specifications can be created:

 + via this SDK's :ref:`declarative modeling API <Modeling>`, which will automatically generate the problem's mathematical representation;
-+ or directly from a problem's mathematical representation in LaTeX, separately from this SDK.
++ or directly from a problem's mathematical representation in LaTeX, written separately from this SDK.

 Model instances
 ---------------